-Catmint vs Catnip: What’s the difference?
+Catmint vs Catnip: Are they the same thing?

 Catmint vs catnip: What's the difference?

-Both come from the Nepeta genus of flowering plants but are separate species – catmint is Nepeta mussinii and Catnip is Nepeta cataria.
+Catmint is Nepeta mussinii and Catnip is Nepeta cataria.
 Catmint is often planted in garden beds because of its lovely lavender flowers, while catnip has a much weedier appearance and comes with white flowers.

 Catmint flowers more continuously than catnip and the leaves are often harvested for use in cooking because of their similar taste to mint.
 Unlike catmint, catnip is often used as a remedy for fevers, colds, cramps, and migraines, and can be turned into catnip tea for cats or humans.